School of Sanctuary

 Arbourthorne Community Primary School is committed to being a welcoming and safe place for all.
 We are not just a sanctuary for those whose lives were in danger in their own country, but to all pupils who are experiencing difficulties at home or are just needing a place to feel secure and safe.
 We feel that we provide a nurturing environment for our children, and that we take time to ensure we are doing all we can for our children in order that they feel settled and happy.

 What has inspired us to apply for School of Sanctuary status?

-Arbourthorne Community Primary School is already an inclusive school which welcomes children and families from a wide variety of backgrounds and cultures.
-The process of applying to be a School of Sanctuary allows us to focus on the particular experience of arriving at school as a refugee or asylum seeker.
+Arbourthorne Community Primary School is an inclusive school which welcomes children and families from a wide variety of backgrounds and cultures.
+The process of applying to be a School of Sanctuary allowed us to focus on the particular experience of arriving at school as a refugee or asylum seeker.

 We are committed to ensuring that our children and families, staff and the community understand what it means to be seeking sanctuary and the struggles asylum seekers and refugees face.
 We extend a warm welcome to everyone as equal, valued members of our school community.